On splitting strategies for the numerical solution of stochastic delay differential equations with correlated noises: Introduction

 In this article we will examine two specific discretisation strategies of splitting type that are distinguished by the manner in which they recombine these subsystems.
 They are referred to as Lie-Trotter and Strang splitting respectively.
 In the case of Lie-Trotter, we find that when $W_1$ and $W_2$ are independent sources of noise, so that $\rho=0$, mean-square strong convergence can be confirmed theoretically as being of order $1/2$.
 However, when $\rho\neq 0$ our theoretical bound of the strong RMS error, though uniform in the stepsize $\delta t$, is no longer guaranteed to converge to zero with $\delta t$.
 We do not present a theoretical error analysis for the Strang method in this article.

 Numerically we explore the effect of varying $\rho$ on the empirical order of strong RMS convergence for both Lie-Trotter and Strang splitting.
 For both methods, our observations are consistent with order-$1/2$ strong convergence when $\rho=0$, and we observe a rapid drop-off to zero in the convergence order as $|\rho|$ increases.
+By modifying the split to ensure that individual independent Brownian motions are not replicated across subsystems, we can increase the effective range of $\rho$ over which we observe a nonzero order of convergence.